Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 K-Cup Storage Drawer

-I was also given a coffee pod storage drawer just like this one a few years ago as a gift, and I’m still using it.
+I was also given a coffee pod storage drawer a few years ago as a gift.

 I’d call it a winner for practicality.